-Please note ALL of this information is now dated – the blog http://tech.scargill.net is now the place to see this and MUCH more tech info, thanks.
+Please note ALL of this information is now dated – the blog https://tech.scargill.net is now the place to see this and FAR more tech info, thanks.
 The blog has thousands of followers and covers ESP8266, Raspberry Pi, reviews of many single board computers, Node-Red development and much, much more.
 Please visit the new blog.

 This is my original blog – all of the material in here has been moved to the now very popular https://tech.scargill.net – you can find all the older material, some of it updated – and a whole load of new stuff – at https://tech.scargill.net